marco-trovato/web-knock/README.md

 But even if you have a fixed IP at home, or already have a Dynamic DNS, **what if you are on the go with your mobile phone?**

 With web-knock you can quickly add yourself to a whitelist, similarly as port knocking does, but without needing any specific client or extra configuration.

+**Please note this script is not a substitute to public key authentication, nor fail2ban.** You are still encouraged to change the standard SSH port, and/or apply all the suggested security measures to protect your server.

 ## How it works